 |Typical Acrylic Here we see a common acrylic stain (right) versus Sashco’s Capture® and Cascade® stain system (left), exposed for 18 months.
 Note that on the right, the water getting into the wood has cracked and aged the wood, as well as the stain, but on the left side, with hyperelastic Capture®, the stain is still looking very good.|

 We’ve just discussed that paint is very breathable.
 So why not just paint a log home?

 It’s true that paint lasts longer, but it’s also true that paint hides developing problems.
 Let’s take a closer look.

 Note the blue tape on these logs.
 Those all mark areas of rotten wood.
 Before they knew it, they were digging out the entire corner of that house

 The home above is a perfect example of paint hiding developing problems.
 From the outside, everything looked to be in pretty good shape…until the contractor started tapping on the logs.
 Before they knew it, an entire corner of the home had to be replaced.
 Nearly $100,000 later, the home was repaired.
 The homeowners were happy to have a semi-transparent stain applied this time.

 With all this talk of water damaging log and timber structures, we need to remember that good building design plays a key role in keeping water off the logs and timbers too.
 Foundations that are at least 18” above the ground, gutters and downspouts, and wider eaves will all help keep water out of a log home.

 So, how important is breathability?
-Well, it is important that a stain or coating that will be used on exterior wood has enough breathability that it will minimize or eliminate any damage from moisture escaping the wood.
+Well, it is crucial that a stain or coating used on exterior wood has enough breathability to minimize or eliminate any damage from moisture escaping the wood.
 A high-performance log stain will meet this need.
-But as shown, it’s more important to keep out water to begin with — and that starts with a high-performance stain that can move with the wood, is applied properly, and then maintained regularly.
+But as shown, it’s more important to keep out water, to begin with — and that starts with a high-performance stain that can move with the wood, is appropriately applied, and then maintained regularly.